Use External Signers for Upload Payments

 ## Verify it worked

-Finalize succeeds when the daemon accepts the `upload_id` plus either the `tx_hashes` map or the `winner_pool_hash`, then returns upload metadata.
-If you requested `store_data_map: true`, you can retrieve the stored content again through the returned address.
+Finalize succeeds when `antd` accepts the `upload_id` plus either the `tx_hashes` map or the `winner_pool_hash`, then returns upload metadata.
+Use the returned `data_map` for private retrieval.
+If you prepared with `visibility:"public"`, use the returned `data_map_address` for public retrieval.

 ## Common errors